simply-nicky/pyrost/docs/tutorials/diatom.rst

 --------------------
 We got the pixel map, which can be easily translated to the deviation angles of the lens wavefront.
 Now we're able to reconstruct the lens' phase profile.
-Besides, you can fit the phase profile with polynomial function using :class:`pyrst.AbberationsFit`.
+Besides, you can fit the phase profile with polynomial function using :class:`pyrost.AbberationsFit`.

 .. doctest::